-All medication, pills, over-the-counter drugs, or anything that resembles the aforementioned must be dispensed through the school nurse's office with written parental permission.
-Violation of this policy is a major violation of the discipline code.
+All medication, pills, over-the-counter drugs, or anything that resembles the aforementioned must be dispensed through the school nurse's office with written parental permission (See Section H.6.13).
+Violation of this policy is a violation of the discipline code.